Help! Dog Suddenly Waking Up In The Middle Of The Night To Poop

 Avoid Feeding Your Dog Late at Night

-If your dog eats a meal before bed, the food may reach its colon while you’re asleep.
-Even if your pup ate earlier in the day, take it out at night.
+If your dog eats a meal before bed, the food may be digested and ready to poop while you’re asleep.
+You can always take your pup out for a toilet break right before bed time.

 Boston Terrier eating